pub trait Publish<R>: Sealed {

 C: IntoIterator<Item = PathBuf>,

-This function processes a collection of paths, each representing an Atom to be published.
+This function processes a collection of paths, each representing an atom

 §Error Handling